ssc-project/ssc/README.md

 </div>

-## Svelte Oxide
+## SSC

-Svelte Oxide is a set of tools for Svelte.
+SSC (stands for `Speedy Svelte Compiler`) is a super-fast Svelte compiler written in Rust.

 The goal is to build a parser, analyzer, transformer, formatter, linter, language server .. all wriiten in Rust.

 ## Development

 > [!Warning]
-> Svelte Oxide is still in it's early stages of development and should not be used in production code.
+> SSC is still in it's early stages of development and should not be used in production code.

 A lot of features still need to be implemented before it is ready for production use.